 We utilise a range of different plastics from a range of different sources.
-We have agricultural plastics that come from farmers, post-industrial plastics that come from industrial companies, and then we also have post-consumer that gets collected by the REDcycle program.
+We have agricultural plastics that come from farmers, post-industrial plastics that come from industrial companies, and then we also have post-consumer.

 One of the plastics we obviously recycle is silage film from farmers, and when we moved into Albury, Harry, who's just down the road, found out about us and started dropping off his plastic and now Harry's buying it back as a farm fence post.